 The Pilgrim Ways to Walsingham

-Norwich to Walsingham – 36 miles, 3 days.
+Norwich to Walsingham – 36 miles, 3 days (Google Map Blue Line).
 Starting at Norwich Cathedral you soon have the Shrine of St Julian, a female mystic of great literary influence, embedded within a city of thirty medieval churches.
 Perhaps unsurprisingly in the county of Walsingham, there is evidence of a powerful female spirituality not only related to Mary but also St Anne, St Margaret, St Catherine, St Birgitte of Sweden and the writer Margery Kempe.
 Much of the route to Walsingham passes through the valley of the River Wensum, an region of unassuming beauty.
 Around the Snoring villages are stretches of high, grain-growing plateau with huge skies, and then you have the wooded valley of the Stiffkey.
 There are vistas of unenclosed valleys which have changed little since earlier times.

 Coming into Walsingham – Remote churches are in plentiful supply as you approach the Catholic Slipper Chapel, from where you can walk the last mile barefoot to Little Walsingham village which, given its littleness, packs a serious spiritual punch with the ruins of the great shrine of Walsingham Abbey and the deeply revered Anglican and Catholic Shrines.
 Walsingham was one of the big pilgrimage sites destroyed by Thomas Cromwell – the memory of the destruction even has its own song, the Walsingham Ballad.
 Today, the shrine lives on.